Mestuq/AI_YT_beta/README.md

    for information about the owner of the video)
 7. **Suggested tags**
    These models gives us the coefficient (or feature importances) numbers that we can use to predict tags that will give us the most of views.
 Sorted from the higher impact.
+8. **Save your favorite tags**
+   Option for export your result for later.

 ## Installing